EleutherAI/website/content/models/antarctic-captions.md

     github: https://github.com/dzryk/antarctic-captions
     demo: https://colab.research.google.com/drive/1FwGEVKXvmpeMvAYqGr4z7Nt3llaZz-F8
-point of contact: Jamie Kiros (kirosjamie@gmail) cite as: J Kiros, antarctic-captions.
-GitHub repository (2021). https://github.com/dzryk/antarctic-captions
+point of contact: Jamie Kiros (kirosjamie@gmail)
 affiliations: Multimodal
 description: A model that inputs an image and generates multiple captions.
 It combines CLIP, BART and a cache of text to retrieve from.
 An input image is mapped into CLIP space and scored against the cache to retrieve a collection of n-grams.
 The n-grams are passed to BART which generates captions.
 The candidate captions are then re-scored using CLIP.
 The layernorm parameters of BART's encoder are fine-tuned on COCO, while all other parameters are kept frozen.
-A key goal for this project is to be able to generate reasonable captions on a wide distribution of images well beyond what is available in standard captioning datasets. what's next: Several extensions are in consideration, proposed by myself as well as other EAI members.
+A key goal for this project is to be able to generate reasonable captions on a wide distribution of images well beyond what is available in standard captioning datasets.
+---

+Several extensions are in consideration, proposed by myself as well as other EAI members.
 This includes (1) building a massive cache and implementing approximate search (2) fine-tuning on other datasets (3) extending the model to other image -> text tasks, such as VQA (4) explore whether there is benefit from harnessing larger LMs.
----